haberdashPI/vscode-master-key/notes.md

 repeat last selection
 repeat last action

-we need the ability to store pushed macros in a specific register
+issue: we need to reify computedArgs using `updateArgs` (written, needs to be tested)

 - start implementing event recording / replay for
     X record macro